-Each year, beginning October 1st, each student completes the Free Application for Federal Student Aid (FAFSA) or CA Dream Act Application online.
+December 1st, each student completes the Free Application for Federal Student Aid (FAFSA) or CA Dream Act Application online.
 The FAFSA is submitted electronically to the US Department of Education, and the CA Dream Act Application is submitted to the California Student Aid Commission, not to the Financial Aid Office (FAO).
 Use Chabot's school code of 001162 so that Chabot will receive the results electronically from the federal or state processor.
 Students and parents use tax and income information from two years prior.
-(2022 for 2024-25 application) Students (and parents) are expected to use the IRS Data Retrieval Tool to securely and accurately transfer IRS tax information to the FAFSA.
-Using the IRS Data Retrieval Tool increases the accuracy of financial aid awards and reduces the amount of documents required during verification with the Financial Aid Office.
+(2023 for 2025-26 application) Students (and parents) are expected to use the IRS FA-DDX to securely and accurately transfer IRS tax information to the FAFSA.
+Using the IRS FA-DDX increases the accuracy of financial aid awards and reduces the amount of documents required during verification with the Financial Aid Office.
 See page 10 for important announcements.
 Applying early and accurately helps us process your file faster.
-If you miss the priority date of May 2 for Summer-Fall 2024, you can submit an application at a later date.
-However, your eligibility for aid may not be determined in time for initial semester disbursements, and you will be responsible for purchasing your own books and materials.
 We must receive your application before the last date of enrollment in a semester, or by due dates posted on our website.
 I've Applied-Now What?